 Executive Assistant Police Chief Charles McClelland, Council Member Wanda Adams, Jim Granato & Controller Annise Parker during the September 8 presentation at City Hall

-The Hobby Center for Public Policy was part of an independent research group charged with the task of examining the non-medical consequences of Conductive Energy Devices (CEDs), commonly referred to as Tasers or stun guns, for the City of Houston.
-Commissioned by the office of City Controller Annise Parker, the HCPP group — Jim Granato, Mark Jones, William Reed, Renee Cross and Sunny Wong — conducted a statistical analysis designed to provide information on issues including:
+The Hobby School of Public Affairs was part of an independent research group charged with the task of examining the non-medical consequences of Conductive Energy Devices (CEDs), commonly referred to as Tasers or stun guns, for the City of Houston.
+Commissioned by the office of City Controller Annise Parker, the HSPA group — Jim Granato, Mark Jones, William Reed, Renee Cross and Sunny Wong — conducted a statistical analysis designed to provide information on issues including:

 - The determination of whether CEDs reduce injuries and/or deaths to officers and citizens by providing an alternative to deadly force.